-Although this blog is foremost a platform for the debunking of normality myths, it is also about sharing my thoughts in general.
 I am an advocate for not writing things off as weird because of perspective, individuality and the like.
-However, there are a few things which I do classify as weird – which here means, wrong.
+However, there are a few things which I do classify as weird – which, in this case means, wrong.

 One of those things is entitlement.